alanzhangcs/alanzhangcs.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-I'm a second-year M.S. student in Computer Science at the Xi'an Jiaotong University, supervised by [Prof. Weizhan Zhang](https://gr.xjtu.edu.cn/web/zhangwzh123)  and [Prof. Qinghua Zhang](https://gr.xjtu.edu.cn/web/qhzheng).
-Before that, I obtained my B.Eng. degree from Qian Xuesen College, Xi'an Jiaotong University.
+I'm a second-year M.S. student in Computer Science at the [Xi'an Jiaotong University](http://www.xjtu.edu.cn/), supervised by [Prof. Weizhan Zhang](https://gr.xjtu.edu.cn/web/zhangwzh123)  and [Prof. Qinghua Zhang](https://gr.xjtu.edu.cn/web/qhzheng).
+Before that, I obtained my B.Eng. degree from [Qian Xuesen Honors College, Xi'an Jiaotong University](https://bjb.xjtu.edu.cn).

 My research interests include:
-* **Time series prediction**: aims to recognize temporal features and predict future motions based on history observation.
+* **Time Series Prediction**: aims to identify significant temporal patterns and predict future trends based on historical observations.
-* **Open vocabulary detection & Zero-shot learning**: helps models to generalize beyond the limited number of base classes.
+* **Open Vocabulary Detection & Zero-shot Learning**: enhance the generalizability and robustness of machine learning models.

 My real interest is definitely basketball.
 I'm a die heart of Lakers and Kobe Brant.
-Basketball broadened my life.
-I was the captain of basketball team of Qian Xuesen College during 2017.9-2019.7.
-Moreover, I served as the couch of women's basketball team of Qian Xuesen College during 2018.9-2019.7.
+My involvement in basketball has been a transformative experience, enriching my life in numerous ways.
+During the period spanning September 2017 to July 2019, I had the honor of serving as the captain of the basketball team at Qian Xuesen College.
+Furthermore, I also served as the coach of the women’s basketball team at Qian Xuesen College during the academic year commencing in September 2018 and ending in July 2019.
+Through these experiences, I have gained valuable leadership skills, and developed a deep appreciation for teamwork and collaboration.

-<font color = red size=4> I'm looking for 2023 summer research internships and feel free to contact me. </font>
+<font color = red size=4> I am currently seeking opportunities to participate in summer research internships in 2023 and feel free to contact me. </font>

 # 🔥 News
 - *2022.10*: &nbsp;🎉🎉 One paper accepted to **ISPA2022**